elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 });
 ```

+The `Error` object used, should be a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error" target="_blank" rel="noopener noreferrer">JavaScript Error object</a>.

 As for the `log`-function, check out [message reference](#message-reference).

 > Manual logging only works when initializing the elmah.io logger from code.